What is Tinder and Is It Just for Hookups?

 Wrap Up: What Is Tinder & How I Can Help

 Do you want to get even more expert insights on the online dating world?
 Would you like your dating life to become something enjoyable as opposed to something stressful?
-If so, head over to my calendar and book a new client 1-on-1 Skype session with me today.
+If so, head over to my calendar and book a new client 1-on-1 Zoom session with me or one of my colleagues today.

-During our session, we will diagnose your dating history, discuss your future dating goals, uncover any roadblocks, come up with an action plan to help you find the type of relationship you’ve been seeking, and discuss if my 3 month coaching program might be a fit for you.
+During our session, we will diagnose your dating history, discuss your future dating goals, uncover any roadblocks, come up with an action plan to help you find the type of relationship you’ve been seeking, and discuss if our month coaching and matchmaking programs might be a fit for you.